Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Leaks IP Addresses through WebRTC

-Although this issue can be quickly resolved by installing a WebRTC blocker Chrome extension, we would prefer if CyberGhost included this functionality by default, as most other top VPNs do.
+This issue is easily resolved by adding a WebRTC blocker extension, however it would be much better if CyberGhost included this functionality by default, as ExpressVPN and NordVPN do.

-CyberGhost’s connection speeds on Chrome are slower than those offered by other VPNs.
+CyberGhost’s connection speeds on Chrome are slower than those we experienced using other VPNs.

-We tested 61 VPNs to come up with our list of the top options.
-During this process, we realized some well-known VPNs weren’t as good on Chrome as we expected, and some don’t even provide a browser extension.
+During our selection process, we realized some well-known VPNs weren’t as good on Chrome as we expected, and some don’t even provide a browser extension.

 When using them, we noticed many top Chrome VPNs were missing essential features.